Kernels of trace operators via fine continuity

 \begin{proof} In \cite[Theorem 2]{Hajlaszetal08} it was shown that with the assumptions in (i), the domain $\Omega$ satisfies the measure density condition.
 Item (ii) was proved in \cite[Theorem 1.1(a)]{Rychkov00}.
-Item (iii) is well-known and easy to see.
+Item (iii) is {well known} and easy to see.
 Item (iv) was proved in \cite[Theorem 1]{Jones81}. \end{proof}